Christmas Arizona

 (Click to Enlarge)

-I recently came across an old "Notice of Mining Location " paper that was filed back in Arizona's Territorial days .
-As I researched the location of the claim, the people involved and the date that it was located, I began to think that the document may be more than just another old mine paper.
+I recently came across an old "Notice of Mining Location " paper that was filed back in Arizona's Territorial days.
+As I researched the location of the claim, the people involved, and the date that it was located, I began to think that the document may be more than just another old mine paper.

 The Story

 The most often quoted version of what happened next comes from the entry for Christmas Arizona in "Arizona Place Names".
 "A wire was sent to George Chittenden and his partner N. H. Mellor which reached them at their camp on Christmas Eve.
-They acted promptly; reachg the Gila at midnight they waited for daylight, forded the stream and made their locations.
+They acted promptly; reaching the Gila at midnight they waited for daylight, forded the stream and made their locations.
 I guess we jumped the claims of O'Brien, Tweed and Dr. Douglas all right" says Mellor, but it was Christmas day in the morning so we filled our stockings and named the place Christmas in honor of the day--Arizona Republic, Phoenix, Dec 24, 1930"(4)

-This version of the story as presented in the Arizona Republic article seems to have really taken hold and has been repeated over and over again through the years.
-It has appeared in numerous newspaper articles and books written on the ghost towns of Arizona.
-One such book is Arizona GhostTowns by Jim Sherman.(5)
+This version of the story as presented in the early Arizona Republic article seems to have really taken hold and has been repeated over and over again through the years.
+Two Phoenix area newspapers have had articles as recently as 2005.
+(1,2) The story has appeared in numerous newspaper articles and books written on the ghost towns of Arizona.
+One book in which this story appears is Arizona Ghost Towns by Jim Sherman.(5)

 The Mining Location Notice

 I believe that the paper that I have is one of the original Notice of Mining Location papers that were filled out by the Chittenden and Mellor group as they staked their claims in December of 1902.
-The Notice Paper is a valid claim location document.
-It is embossed in two places with the seal of the County Recorder of Gila County.
-The reverse side has the date and time that the paperwork was turned in at Globe, the county seat.
-It was received at 8:30am on March 7th, 1903.
-The recorder signed the document and recorded the number of the book that the claim was entered into.

-The location of the claim as stated is: "situated and located in the San Carlos or Banner Mining District".
+The location of the claim is stated as: "situated and located in the San Carlos or Banner Mining District".
 When the Christmas area was within the boundaries of the reservation, it would have been assigned to the San Carlos district.
 Its new assignment outside the reservation would have been the Banner District.
-Continuing: "in Gila County, in the Territory of Arizona, about 1 1/4 miles in a westerly direction from the Gila River and about 1500 westerly from the old San Carlos Smelter" The current ruins of the ghost town of Christmas are essentially centered on the 1 1/4 mile westerly distance from the river.
+Continuing: "in Gila County, in the Territory of Arizona, about 1 1/4 miles in a westerly direction from the Gila River and about 1500 westerly from the old San Carlos Smelter"

 So What Gives On The Dates?

-In later years, Mr. Chittenden may have acknowledged that the group had made entry to the area earlier than reported in the name story.
+In later years, Mr. Chittenden may have acknowledged that the group had made entry to the area earlier than the date reported in the name story.
 In a 1925 USGS report, the author wrote "Just before Christmas, 1902, Chittenden and three other men located a group of claims covering the deposits.
 The mine was named from this circumstance."(8) The author of the report stated that his information had been "Compiled from data supplied by G.B.
 Chittenden and others".(8)

 Are there other versions of the Name Story?

-I was recently able to visit the Gila County Historical Museum and show the old notice to a docent, Donna Anderson.
+I was recently able to visit the Gila County Historical Museum in Globe and show the old notice to a docent, Donna Anderson.
 She agreed that the paper was associated with the Christmas area.
-Donna then showed me the file folders of information that the museum had on Christmas, Arizona.
+Donna showed me the file folders of information that the museum had on Christmas, Arizona.
 One article was titled "Christmas" Excerpts from Happy Memories of a Great, Great Aunt"--Reminiscensces by Marjorie Lee Chittenden, East River[now incorporated into Madison], Connecticut, August 1979.
 (7)

-This was a four-page typewritten document put together by a Douglas R. Briggs.
-"He extracted them from 43 double-spaced typewritten pages of notes prepared by some of Marjorie Chittenden's friends and relatives, recording her very words."(7) Marjorie Chittenden was one of George Chittenden's daughters.
+Marjorie Chittenden was one of George Chittenden's daughters.
 The 1930 Connecticut census shows her living with Mr. Chittenden in Madison.
 The article is a listing of her memories from her childhood of the times that she visited and lived in Christmas, Arizona.

 It was strictly accidental and my good fortune!
 My mother was going to donate several books that she had to one of the local thrift stores.
 She had asked beforehand if I wanted them.
 The Mining Location paper fell out as I was thumbing through the pages of one of the books.
 She had no idea what the paper was about or where it had come from.